methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-03-11-new-nexenta-build-pics.md

 ---
   title: New Nexenta Build Pics
   date: 2013-03-11 15:11:41
+excerpt: "Here are just some random pics of the new NexentaStor server being built.
+I will update this post with others as time goes on.
+Getting close to the..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Here are just some random pics of the new NexentaStor server being built.
 I will update this post with others as time goes on.
 Getting